JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 ### World Cache

-Whereas light tiles accelerate initial sampling for ReSTIR DI, it's time to talk about how we accelerate initial sampling for ReSTIR GI.
+With light tiles accelerating initial sampling for ReSTIR DI, it's time to talk about how we accelerate initial sampling for ReSTIR GI.

 Unlike DI, where generating more samples is relatively cheap, for GI we can only afford 1 sample.
 However, unlike DI, GI is a lot more forgiving of inaccuracies.
 GI just has to be "mostly correct".